wiliamsouza/promotion/README.md

 Implemented promotions:

 * Discount: Add a discount to your products.
   - Birhtday: Date a person was born.
 * Holiday: Configured date.
- - Black friday
+  - Black friday: If it is the configured date.

 Most popular types of sales promotions: